The Mask-Fitting Process

 This process is where I, or the technician doing the test, will fit you with a mask.
 This is an important process for you, the patient.

-Here are a couple of reasons why this would be important: the first would be if you are diagnosed with sleep apnea, you would be potentially wearing this mask.
+There are a couple of reasons why this process is important.
+First, if you are diagnosed with sleep apnea, you would be potentially wearing this mask.

 More important than the first reason, you could be wearing this mask every night.
 I know what I described sounds permanent, but it isn’t.
 If you don’t like the mask, you can always try a different one.
 But returns aren’t any fun, so let’s get it right the first time.

 So what questions should you ask?
 What type of mask do you need?
-If these questions are flowing through your brain, stay with me, I think the following information will be helpful.
+If these questions are flowing through your brain, stay with me because I think the following information will be helpful.

 Types of CPAP masks

 There are 3 types of masks.
-There are certainly different versions and styles of these types, but they fall under the same umbrella.
+There are certainly different versions and styles of these types, but they fall under the same umbrella.1

-The final mask is a full face mask.
+The final mask is a full-face mask.
 In my time as a sleep technologist, I can confidently say this was the most popular mask.
-In nature, this mask is bigger and bulkier than the masks listed above, but with the full face mask, you have the capability of breathing through your nose and mouth.
-If you want to see pictures you’ll...I hate when people finish my sentences.
+In nature, this mask is bigger and bulkier than the masks listed above, but with the full-face mask, you have the capability of breathing through your nose and mouth.
+If you want to see pictures you’ll...I hate when people finish my sentences.1

 What type of mask do you need?